TheGrol/goonOS/README.md

 System Requirements
 ---
 -25MB RAM
-(it will not boot in Virtualbox without 25MB)
+(it will not boot in Virtualbox otherwise)

 ------
 Rules on Version Releases.

-example: GrolOS, ver. a.b.c
+example: goonOS, ver. a.b.c

 - 'a' notates the major update number
 - 'b' means the month it was compiled